 After testing the stamp and getting the technique down, I started stamping on top of the t.v. stand in a semi-random pattern.

 I used an orbital sander to distress the ink slightly to make it match the look of the distressed cabinet.

 I jumped right in making some paper clay molds the same day I got my package for another project I have in the works.

-I did some distressing on the old t.v. cabinet with an Emery Board .
-I buy them on Amazon by the box.
+Then, I did some distressing on the old t.v. cabinet with an Emery Board .
+The best deal is on Amazon by the box.